GianlucaDeStefano/forgerydetectionproject/Readme.txt

 python train.py
 ```

+## Folder structure

+    .
+    ├── Datasets                # Contains the builder classes to download and save datasets
+    ├── Generators              # Contains the generator classes to load datasets from memory
+    ├── Logs                    # Folder used to save log data during training
+    ├── Models                  # Contains the implementation of the classes to build and train the model
+    ├── train.py                # Main endpoint to use to train a model
+    └── README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.